stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

     .build();
 ```

-Finally a frame buffer is created:
+And finally a frame buffer is created:

 ```java
 View view = swapchain.views().get(0);
 FrameBuffer fb = FrameBuffer.create(pass, swapchain.extents(), view);
 ```

-Although the swapchain supports multiple attachments the demo will use a single frame-buffer until a proper rendering loop is implemented later.
+Although the swapchain supports multiple colour attachments the demo will use a single frame-buffer until a proper rendering loop is implemented later.

 ---